sniporbob/PiRaTN/README.md

 socatPositRx.service: Listens to the tnc0 interface for multicast packets from position updates or broadcast map markers, and forwards them out the wlan0 interface.

 iptablesBlockPing.service: With SA MULTICAST enabled in ATAK a periodic (approx every 40 seconds) message is sent containing no useful information whatsoever.
 This is a firewall rule to prevent needlessly cluttering the network with these useless messages.

+pi[X]route.service: adds the routing info for tcp packets on the tnc0 network interface to other Pis.
+The X is replaced by the Pi number.

 # Required Software